MichaelSoftWare2025/CryptoGraph-js-lib/README.md

-A js library for encrypting and decrypting
+A js library for encrypting and decrypting.